Tennis-Osaka earns support after announcing break from sport | Sports-Games

 Tennis-Osaka earns support after announcing break from sport

 Retired athletes voiced their support for four-time Grand Slam winner Naomi Osaka on Saturday after she said she would take a break from tennis having lost her enthusiasm for competition.
-Retired American tennis pro James Blake applauded her decision.
-"Please do what is best for you @naomiosaka," he wrote on Twitter Saturday.
+"Take all the time you need to recover, rest, and heal, @naomiosaka," 12-time Grand Slam singles champion Billie Jean King wrote on Twitter on Saturday.

 Retired athletes voiced their support for four-time Grand Slam winner Naomi Osaka on Saturday after she said she would take a break from tennis having lost her enthusiasm for competition.
 The world number three suffered a stunning defeat in the third round of the U.S. Open on Friday before tearfully telling reporters she planned to take an indefinite break from the sport.